Middle School

 Global Studies

 Our Global Studies program explores cultures, ideas, and people of the past and present around the globe.
-Students develop their abilities to think critically and solve authentic, complex, non-standard, cross-disciplinary problems.
+Students develop their abilities to think critically and solve authentic, complex, cross-disciplinary problems.

-In 6th grade, students explore geography and are immersed in the rich history and achievements of people from Africa, Eastern Europe, and Russia, Asia, the Middle East, and Southern Europe.
+In 6th grade, students explore geography and are immersed in the rich history and achievements of people from Africa, Eastern Europe, Russia, Asia, the Middle East, and Southern Europe.

-In 7th grade, students focus on the study of Democracy with an emphasis on citizenship (including rights and responsibilities), federal and state government, civics and economics, the right to vote, and political systems around the world.
+In 7th grade, students focus on the study of Democracy with an emphasis on citizenship (including rights and responsibilities), federal and state government, civics and economics, voting rights, and political systems around the world.
+In 8th grade, students examine Reconstruction in the United States, learn how our nation became a world power, and interrogate issues facing our country today.

 Math